CamiWorks/real_estate_analysis_Canada/README.md

 This project involves utilizing a Real Estate API (https://rapidapi.com/apidojo/api/realty-in-ca1/).
 You are required to set up your own key for the program to function.
 To do this, open 'real_estate.py,' locate line 7, add your personal key from the API, save the file, and then close it.

+# How to use it.

-After completing the setup, execute the command 'python data_processing.py', in your terminal.
+After completing the setup, open your terminal window and execute the command 'python data_processing.py'.
 Subsequently, the program will prompt you to input an address.

 Ensure that the address is formatted correctly, such as: